niranjan-246/EC1302_19EC302---Electronic-Devices-Laboratory/SIMULATION OF FREQUENCY RESPONSE OF COMMON COLLECTOR (CC) CONFIGURATION.md

-# SIMULATION OF FREQUENCY RESPONSE OF COMMON BASE (CB) CONFIGURATION
+# SIMULATION OF FREQUENCY RESPONSE OF COMMON COLLECTOR (CC) CONFIGURATION

 ## AIM:
-To design and simulate the frequency response of a common base configuration circuit using LT-Spice.
+To design and simulate the frequency response of a common collector configuration circuit using LT-Spice.

 ## SOFTWARE REQUIRED:
 LT-Spice